System-bath models

 SpinBoson(density::SpectralDensity, N::Integer, ϵ, Δ)

-The first 2 arguments given detail the bath discretiation, the first being the type of bath, the second (N) indicates the number of discretised bath modes.
-From these arguements, the bath discretisation functions can return the set of frequencies , $\Omega$ and coupling coefficients for each harmonic mode $j$.
+The first two arguments define the bath discretisation, the first being the type of bath, the second (N) indicates the number of discretised bath modes.
+From these arguments, the bath discretisation functions can return the set of frequencies, $\Omega$, and coupling coefficients for each harmonic mode $j$.

-The final 2 arguments ϵ and Δ define information about the 2 state system coupling to the bath. ϵ provides the energy bias between the two states and Δ the coupling between them (also referred to as the tunneling matrix element) [3].
+The final two arguments ϵ and Δ define information about the 2-level system coupling to the bath. ϵ provides the energy bias between the two states and Δ the coupling between them (also referred to as the tunneling matrix element) [5].

-Discretisations of the spectral density function have be implemented for two of the bath types that are prevelant in literature.
+Discretisations of the spectral density function have been implemented for two of the bath types that are commonly used in literature.

 • Ohmic bath (OhmicSpectralDensity())